 All rights reserved.

-RAVICTI is a trademark of Hyperion Therapeutics, Inc.
+RAVICTI is a registered trademark of Horizon Therapeutics, Inc.

 What is the most important information I should know about RAVICTI?

 RAVICTI may cause serious side effects, including: